davidliudev/wren-engine/WREN_MDL_EXPRESSION_GUIDE.md

     return { valid: false, errors: ['Column must have name and type'] };
   }

   // 2.
+Check expression requirement based on isCalculated if (column.isCalculated === true && !column.expression) {
+    return {
+      valid: false,
+      errors: ['Expression is required when isCalculated is true'] };
+  }

-No expression?
-Valid (physical column) if (!column.expression) {
+  // 3.
+No expression and not calculated?
+Valid (physical column) if (!column.expression && !column.isCalculated) {
     return { valid: true };
   }

-  // 3.
+  // 4.
 Relationship columns shouldn't have expressions if (column.relationship && column.expression) {
     return {
       valid: false,